newrelic/newrelic-lambda-extension/examples/sam/ai-monitoring/README.md

 # Lambda Response streaming: NR AI MONITORING

-This example showcases the utility of response streaming and introduces AI monitoring through New Relic (NR).
+This example was generated using sam init and modified to add newrelic instrumentation with NR AI Monitoring capabilities.
 We've used modelId: 'anthropic.claude-v2', but any AI models can be utilized similarly.
 For more information on AI monitoring with New Relic, refer to the documentation[https://docs.newrelic.com/install/ai-monitoring/?agent-lang=nodejs].

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.